 Refrigerator drawers, such as crispers and meat drawers, help organize food storage.
 Using the drawers improves food safety in the home by separating raw meats from other foods, reducing the risk of contamination and foodborne illnesses.
 The main challenge in freeing a stuck drawer is working carefully to avoid breaking the drawer or its tracks.
 Getting a refrigerator sliding door unstuck doesn't require special equipment or supplies.

-Empty one of the refrigerator's working drawers and then slide the drawer off its tracks.
-This lets you see how the drawer works so you can unstick the jammed drawer.
+Before tackling the stuck drawer, you want to check out the track to see how everything works.
+Start by emptying one of the refrigerator's working drawers and then sliding it off its tracks.
 A refrigerator drawer slides on tracks or rails.
 The tracks usually support the drawer's sides at the top.
 Raising the drawer's front slightly unlocks it from the track and allows its removal.
 Depending on how your refrigerator is constructed, this might also give you better access to the stuck drawer.

-Mix one-half teaspoon of dishwashing soap into one-half cup of warm water in a spray bottle.
-Squirt the soap mixture along the drawer tracks, or as much of the drawer track as can access on the side where you removed the drawer and the exposed tops of the stuck drawer.
+To make a non-stick solution of your own, mix one-half teaspoon of dishwashing soap into one-half cup of warm water and put it into a spray bottle.
+Use this soap mixture along the drawer tracks, or as much of the drawer track as can access on the side where you removed the drawer.
+Also spray the solution on the exposed tops of the stuck drawer.

-Use both hands and firmly grip the drawer's front panel.
-Lifting the panel upwards and pulling toward you releases the drawer.
-Use firm pressure, but don't force it.
+Use both hands to firmly grip the drawer's front panel, lifting the panel upwards and pulling toward you in order to release the drawer.
+Make sure you use firm pressure without forcing the drawer.
 Contemporary refrigerator drawers are often made of molded plastic and can break with too much force.
-Rock the drawer front up and down gently and working the drawer from side to side gets it unstuck.
+You may need to rock the drawer front up and down gently and work the drawer from side to side to get it unstuck.